-Aloe vera is another amazing plant that we’ve benefited from for centuries–dating back to the Greeks and the Romans.
-It’s been used as insect repellent, to heal burns, to keep facial skin supple and plump, to eliminating human smells before hunters would go out to hunt.
+Aloe vera is an amazing plant that we’ve benefited from for centuries thanks again to the Greeks and the Romans.
+In its varied history it has been used as insect repellent, to heal burns, to keep facial skin supple and plump, to eliminating human smells before hunters would go out to hunt.
 It has withstood the test of time and should be a part of every households in my opinion.
-They are lovely as potted plants that will give up a little leaf for your scrape.
+They are lovely as potted plants that will give up a little leaf for your scrape or burn.
 You can buy aloe gel in most health food stores, which is what I recommend if you may be using it internally so you aren’t constantly butchering your plant.
 In some grocery stores you can buy large aloe leaves to slice and use.
 On a whim I bought one of the leaves just to see how long it would last in my kitchen.
 Most sites recommend using it within a week or so, mine lasted 6 months before I decided use it and it was still lush and supple, the ends had dried up a little further, but little of the moistening nature of the aloe was lost.
 Here’s why I love aloe.

 Western medicinal overview of aloe vera

 Aloe is rich in amino acids and minerals.
 It is analgesic (relieves pain), antibacterial, anti-fungal, antibiotic, and restorative.
 Beautiful.

 Aloe vera is cold, moistening, a bit bland and salty.
 It specifically benefits the skin, the Stomach, Lungs and the Intestines.